KatherineMichel/portfolio/regular-blog-posts/pinax-release-tutorial.md

 The first one, called `checkqa`, runs the formatting tools Flake8, Black, and isort.

 A special `[testenv:checkqa]` configuration specifies which version of each tool to use and the commands needed to run each one.

+Here, it's specified that Flake8 and Black will run in the `pinax` directory. `--check-only` and `--diff` indicate proposed changes should be outputted in the terminal, rather than the files being modified.
+The `--settings-path` is explicitly set.
+For more information, see the [isort Configuration Options page](https://pycqa.github.io/isort/docs/configuration/options.html).

 ```tox
 [testenv:checkqa]